-- Lubricate the air valve bore, center section shaft and pilot spool bore with NLGI grade 2 white EP bearing grease or equivalent - Clean the inside of the center section shaft bore to ensure no damage is done to new shaft seals. - A small amount of NLGI grade 2 white EP bearing grease can be applied to the muffler and air valve gaskets to lubricate gaskets during assembly.
+- Lubricate the air valve bore, center section shaft and pilot spool bore with NLGI grade 2 white EP bearing grease or equivalent. - Clean the inside of the center section shaft bore to ensure no damage is done to new shaft seals. - A small amount of NLGI grade 2 white EP bearing grease can be applied to the muffler and air valve gaskets to lubricate gaskets during assembly. - Make sure that the exhaust port on the muffler plate is centered between the two exhaust ports on the center section. - Stainless-steel bolts should be lubed to reduce the possibility of seizing during tightening.

-NOTE: Use of Loctite® adhesive is recommended for this connection.
+NOTE: Use of Loctite® adhesive is recommended for this connection

 Torque all hardware in an opposing torque sequence.
-Liquid chamber bolts may require periodic re- tightening.
-If liquid chamber pre-load torque values fall below 136 N•m (100 ft-lb), retighten both liquid chambers to a maximum of 13 .6 N•m (120 in-lb) .
+Liquid chamber bolts may require periodic retightening.
+If liquid chamber pre-load torque values fall below: [stainless steel 33.9 N•m (25 ft-lb); ductile iron 108 N•m (80 ft-lb)] retighten both liquid chambers to a maximum of: [stainless steel 58.3 N•m (43 ft-lb); ductile iron 163 N•m (120 ft-lb)] .
 Liquid chamber torque loading must be even.
 If any of the liquid chamber bolts require retightening, it is suggested that all liquid chamber bolts be retightened to ensure even distribution.